Illegal immigrant caravan organizers vow to outlast U.S. government in border standoff

 They arrived in Tijuana last week and on Sunday approached the San Ysidro port of entry into San Diego, the border’s busiest crossing, where they planned to formally ask to be admitted.
 U.S. officials, though, said they didn’t have the capacity to deal with the cases, and told the caravan it would have to wait — or leave.

-It’s unclear whether the U.S. is saying it lacks asylum officers to hear their cases, or lacks detention space to hold them.
+“The number of inadmissible individuals we are able to process in a day varies based on the complexity of the cases, resources available, medical needs, translation requirements, holding/detention space, overall port volume and enforcement actions,” Customs and Border Protection said in a statement late Monday.
+“As in the past when we’ve had to limit the number of people we can bring in for processing at a given time, we expect that this will be a temporary situation.”

-Either way, caravan organizers blasted the standoff.
+Caravan organizers blasted the standoff.

 “Despite attempts by the local police and immigration agencies to persuade the families to leave the plaza, the group of mothers and fathers voted last night to remain in the plaza right outside the port of entry, until CBP is willing to follow the law and process their requests,” Pueblo Sin Fronteras, the organizer, announced on Facebook.

-The group posted an email address and phone number for Sidney Aki, the port director for U.S. Customs and Border Protection, and urged supporters to send messages demanding action.
+The group posted an email address and phone number for Sidney Aki, the port director for CBP, and urged supporters to send messages demanding action.

 “CBP is the largest law enforcement agency in the country, and is able to detain, transport and incarcerate thousands of people in a day, but is pretending that they don’t have the ‘capacity’ to accept 150 refugee parents and children whose arrival has been anticipated and communicated weeks in advance,” Pueblo Sin Fronteras said.